UpDown Desk Review: My Opinion After 3 Years Of Ownership

 For example, its desktop includes a built-in wireless charger, so you have one less cable cluttering your workspace.

-With a strong focus on sustainability, the brand only offers Bamboo desktops (albeit in 3 colours).
+With a strong focus on sustainability, the brand only offers Bamboo desktops in 3 colours and a few hardwood options.

 Frequently Asked Questions About The UpDown Desk.